During selective cutting, leave pollen-producing plants to grow

 Description of the action

-In younger forests, leave nectar- and pollen-producing trees, shrubs and grasses (especially blackthorn and raspberry) to grow on old firebreaks and open edges of the woodland, where they can continue to produce flowers.
-Allow them to grow to an extent that does not impede the growth of the target tree species.
+In younger forests, leave nectar- and pollen-producing trees, shrubs, and herbaceous plants (especially fireweed and raspberry) to grow on old extraction roads and open edges of clear-cut areas, where they will also be able to form flowers in the future.
+Leave them in an extent that does not hinder the growth of the target tree species.

 Why?

-Nectar and pollen are provided by grasses, trees and shrubs flower and bear berries that provide food for insects, birds and mammals.
-In the first few years of reforestation, it is best to maintain the forest in corridors (about 1 metre wide), so that, among other things, a lot of flowering plants will remain growing.
-Growing plants also provide shade and moisture for the target trees.
+Nectar- and pollen-producing herbaceous plants, trees, and shrubs bloom and bear berries, providing food for insects, birds, and mammals.
+In the first few years, forest renewal maintenance should be done in corridors (about 1 meter wide) to allow many flowering plants to remain.
+Growing plants also provide shade and moisture for target trees.